 The Company's intangible assets are comprised of acquired in-process research and development, or IPR&D. The fair value of IPR&D acquired through a business combination is capitalized as an indefinite-lived intangible asset until the completion or abandonment of the related research and development activities.
 IPR&D is tested for impairment annually or when events or circumstances indicate that the fair value may be below the carrying value of the asset.
-There was no impairment for the year ended December 31, 2015.
+We perform our IPR&D Impairment testing in the fourth quarter.
+As of December 31, 2016 no impairment of IPR&D has been identified.
 If and when research and development is complete, the associated assets would then be amortized over their estimated useful lives.